-Agendas and concepts linked decolonisation, such as the challenging of colonial hierarchies and decentring of Western perspectives, have also been a driver in major pushing equitable partnerships up the agenda.5 The focus on equitable partnerships reflects increased awareness that more work needs to be done to ensure that international partnerships address unequal power dynamics.6
+Agendas and concepts linked to decolonisation, such as the challenging of colonial hierarchies and decentring of Western perspectives, have also been a major driver in pushing equitable partnerships up the agenda.
+The focus on equitable partnerships reflects increased awareness that more work needs to be done to ensure that international partnerships address unequal power dynamics.